jordantrizz/wpguide/wordpress.md

 <!-- Added by: jtrask, at: Thu Oct 24 13:03:44 PDT 2019 -->

 <!--te-->

+# Foreword
+This guide provides the fastest WordPress instance available for use on a full operating system, it's based on Ubuntu 18.
+You can use some of the information within this guide for managed WordPress Hosting.
+However, you should contact your provider before proceeding with any changes contained in this guide.

 # Infrastructure Technology
 When deciding on infrastructure to run WordPress on, I wanted to make sure functionality came first and speed was second.
 Here is a breakdown of all the required pieces to run a WordPress instance.